reactperfstrategy/projects/README.md

 But... if you measure first, then it sets you up for success.
 Remove the objectivity.
 Prove you have brought value.

 Once we get really started, please explore the sub-projects we will create.
-Each has examples and documentation and actual **proof** of the benefits
+Each will have examples and documentation and actual **proof** of the benefits.

 We will also (hopefully) introduce some very different approaches to this using the new React Profiler and using Babel to inject performance capturing code.
 If we don't get to that -- apologies -- but we have plenty of ideas around it.
 So always feel free to share and collaborate with us.

+Lastly, one of the important things to remember is that performance tuning is a self-perpetuating exercise.
+Fixing one bottleneck, opens another (or just makes it more apparent).
+So don't overdo it.
+Many times 20% of the effort, gets you 80% of the way there.

+Remember...
+The Law of Diminishing Returns.
+This is why we say get 80% of the way there.
+The last 20% will take a lifetime to solve :-)